A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

-Inspired by the traditional Oktoberfest in Munich, this festival brings the large German community in Kitchener-Waterloo together, honouring their rich heritage with music, entertainment, food and drink.
-Over 50 non-profit organizations and thousands of volunteers help out to bring this festive event to life, attracting throngs of visitors from the local region and around the world.
+Inspired by the traditional Oktoberfest in Munich, this festival attracts the large German community in Kitchener-Waterloo and beyond, honouring their rich heritage with music, entertainment, food and drink.
+Over 50 non-profit organizations and thousands of volunteers bring this festive event to life, attracting throngs of visitors from the local region and around the world.

 Step through the doors of the Oktoberfest’s festhalle, which means festival hall, and be whisked away to a world of festive cheer, lively music and delicious food and drinks.